YasinSuzon/Homelab/README.md

 Download the files/ codes from here, edit & add your API keys.
 Enjoy.

-Here is how to use these dockerr-compose files:
+Here is how to use these docker-compose files:
 Lets say you want to deploy Jellyfin-

 1. Create a Jellyfin folder on your computer